-Despite the changed ending (two were shot and test audiences decided which should be used), this remains a children’s comedy horror film.
+Despite the changed ending, with Luke being turned back into a boy (two were shot and test audiences decided which should be used), this remains a children’s comedy horror film.
 The witches are genuinely loathing and loathsome.
 Eva’s glee when she shoves a pram containing an adorable baby down a grassy bank towards a cliff edge is a wonder to behold.

 In an age when nearly everyone in movies, no matter how dreadful, requires a redemption arc, it’s refreshing to watch a film (aimed at children no less!) where we have to accept that some are irredeemable.